-- Internal non-potable water demand for rainwater was estimated based on toilets and washing machine demand.1 - External non-potable water demand for landscape irrigation of common areas from rainwater was estimated at 344 kL/yr.2 - Tanks were sized at minimum 0.5 m3/10 m2, according to planning scheme requirements. - This results in tanks of 36 kL for the 711 m2 of non-trafficable tower roof area, and 25 kL for the 493 m2 trafficable podium area. - These tanks have high reuse efficiency however they do not meet internal and external water demand. - There is a shortfall of 3.2 ML/yr demand to be met by recycled water.
+- Internal non-potable water demand for toilets was estimated at 4.7 ML/year. - External non-potable water demand for landscape irrigation of the green roof and green façade area was estimated at 0.75 ML/yr. - Tanks were sized at minimum 0.5 m/10m, according to planning scheme requirements. - This results in a tank of 100 kL for the 1970 m of roof area. - These tanks have high reuse efficiency however they do not meet internal and external water demand. - There is a shortfall of 4.65 ML/yr or 85.5% of demand to be met by recycled water.

-1 Rainwater reuse consumption was estimated utilising occupancy rates per dwelling, specified WELS rated appliances, and an average number of flushes and washing machine loads per day.
+&lt;sup>2 Rainwater reuse consumption was estimated utilising occupancy rates per m2 of commercial office space, specified WELS rated appliances, and an average number of flushes per day.
+Washing machine loads were not estimated for the purposes of this case study as it will form a more variable and likely substantially lesser impact on demand in commercial premises.
 Green Star Design & As Built Potable Water Calculator provides an alternative means to build demand across a broader number of uses.

-2 The City of Melbourne Growing Green Guide suggests an irrigation demand for hydroponic green walls of between 0.5 -2L/m2/day.
-The mean value of 1.25 L/ m2/day has been adopted, providing an irrigation demand of 1,668 L/day irrigation demand, or 0.609 ML/yr (modelled as seasonally distributed based on rain-PET).
+The City of Melbourne Growing Green Guide suggests an irrigation demand for hydroponic green walls of between 0.5 -2L/m/day.
+The mean value of 1.25 L/ m/day has been adopted, providing an irrigation demand of 1,668 L/day irrigation demand, or 0.609 ML/yr (modelled as seasonally distributed based on rain-PET).